mklef121/rabbit-mq/setup.md

 https://www.rabbitmq.com/rabbitmqctl.8.html#set_permissions tells us of how to set permissions for users in any vhost

-rabbitmqctl set_permissions -p dev-vhost miracool-dev ".*" ".*" ".*" (give miracool-dev permission to do all on the dev-vhost virtual host)
+rabbitmqctl set_permissions -p dev-vhost miracool-dev ".*" ".*" ".*" (give miracool-dev permission to do all on the **dev-vhost** virtual host)

+The `".*" ".*" ".*"`  is a triplet of permissions for the considered vhost, which grants **configure**, **write**, and **read** permissions on the designated resources for the considered user and vhost.
+Resources, which consist of exchanges and queues, are designated by regular expressions that match their names.
+In this case, any resource that's requested via the `.*` regular expression is allowed.